UbiquityDotNET/Llvm.NET/Samples/Kaleidoscope/Kaleidoscope.Parser/AST/Kaleidoscope-AST.md

 #### Assignment
 Assignment is a special kind of binary operator to represent "store" semantics for a variable. (e.g. mutable variables).
 Code generation for the assignment must handle the left side operand with a slightly different pattern.
 In particular, the left hand side is not an evaluated expression.
-Instead, it is the variable to assign the right had value to.
+Instead, it is the variable to assign the right hand value to.
 Thus, there isn't anything to evaluate for the left hand side as it is always a Variable Reference for the variable to assign the value to.